Backyard Sports: Other media

+Animation

-In 2002, a live-action animated hour-long special based on the Backyard Football games entitled Backyard Basics aired on CBS on November 16, featuring the then quarterback for the Philadelphia Eagles, Donovan McNabb.
+In 2002, a live-action animated hour-long special based on the Backyard Football games entitled NFL Backyard Basics: Football Tips from the Pros aired on CBS on November 16, featuring the then quarterback for the Philadelphia Eagles, Donovan McNabb.

-In 2016, Cross Creek Pictures and Crystal City Entertainment were reportedly in development of a film based on Backyard Sports with producers Brian Oliver and Ari Daniel Pinchot.
-No news about the film has been revealed since.

-Playground Productions announced in 2024, along with the announcement of a new Backyard Sports title, that they have plans to expand the franchise into film.
-On October 10, 2025, Playground Productions revealed that they have wrapped production on an animated special set for release in early 2026.
-A few weeks later, it was announced that the special would be entitled Sticky Situation and that Tiffany Haddish, Arturo Castro, Christopher Mintz-Plasse, Donald Faison, Adam Pally, Ego Nwodim, Utkarsh Ambudkar, and Ashleigh Crystal Hairston had joined the cast.
+On October 10, 2025, Playground Productions revealed that they had wrapped production on a fully-animated special, titled Backyard Sports: The Animated Special.
+A few weeks later, it was announced that the special would feature the voices of Tiffany Haddish, Arturo Castro, Christopher Mintz-Plasse, Donald Faison, Adam Pally, Ego Nwodim, Utkarsh Ambudkar, and Ashleigh Crystal Hairston.
+The 11-minute special was released on January 29, 2026 on YouTube.
+In July 2026, it was announced an animated series, Backyard Sports: The Animated Series, is currently in the works.

+Proposed film

+In 2016, Cross Creek Pictures and Crystal City Entertainment were reportedly in development of a film based on Backyard Sports with producers Brian Oliver and future franchise co-owner Ari Daniel Pinchot.
+Although no news about the film has been revealed since, Playground Productions announced new plans in 2024 to expand the franchise into film.